Email

 Entity:EMAIL_ADDRESS

-The machine-readable email header From values, as defined by RFC 5322.
-For example [email protected]
+The machine-readable email header From value, as defined by RFC 5322.
+For example [email protected].

 From Mailboxfrom_mailboxString